 We suffered all the ravages of turning one’s house upside down while living there during the construction – something I now will not allow my clients to do.

-It taught me huge lessons about how stressful remodeling can be for my clients.
-I have a deep, genuine sense of empathy about the upheaval and disruption that happens.
-I find that homeowners love it when they work with a contractor who knows the challenges of remodeling first hand.
+It taught me huge lessons about how stressful remodeling can be when it’s your home in question.
+I now have a deep, genuine sense of empathy about the upheaval and disruption that happens, and I find that homeowners appreciate having a contractor who knows the challenges of remodeling first-hand.

 The Top Five Questions:

 Q1.
 How much does it cost to add a second story?

 A. Every house is different but here are some typical ranges: For a full second-story on a 2,000-square-foot house, the cost can range between $200,000 and $600,000.
 For a partial second-story in the 500-700-square-foot range, expect to pay $150,000 to $200,000, especially if there is a new bathroom upstairs.
 It may seem surprising that the cost of a partial add-on approaches the cost of a full second-story addition, but the reason is many of the associated costs are the same to add one room or three rooms on top of your house.

 People are also often surprised to find out that a new two-car, 24’ x 24’ garage with a loft above, can cost between $150,000 and $200,000.
 If you already have a garage, adding an apartment over it can cost $60,000 to $75,000 for a one-car garage, and a two-car garage can cost upwards of $175,000.
 A garage with a second-floor living space is a lot more complex than a simple garage that’s intended to house your car, and you often end up having to replace the existing garage entirely, slab and all.